radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

   +  The instance profile name and the associated IAM role name must start with the prefix ``AWSRDSCustom``.

  For the list of permissions required for the IAM role, see [Configure IAM and your VPC](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-setup-orcl.html#custom-setup-orcl.iam-vpc) in the *Amazon RDS User Guide*.
-* **DBClusterIdentifier**: string: The identifier of the DB cluster that the instance will belong to.
+* **DBClusterIdentifier**: string: The identifier of the DB cluster that this DB instance will belong to.
+ This setting doesn't apply to RDS Custom DB instances.
 * **DBClusterSnapshotIdentifier**: string: The identifier for the Multi-AZ DB cluster snapshot to restore from.
  For more information on Multi-AZ DB clusters, see [Multi-AZ DB cluster deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-clusters-concepts.html) in the *Amazon RDS User Guide*.
  Constraints: